dewinterjack/CV/README.md

 * Processors, Operating Systems
 * Databases

+## Leadership & Achievements

+ **Young Enterprise** (September – March 2014)

+*Managing Director*

+ I led our team, ‘Sapphire’, a designer of earmuffs with built-in headphones.
+Our team reached the regional finals of young enterprise where we received the ‘highly commended' award.
+I communicated with manufacturers to mass produce our product.

+ **Programming club**

+ I wasn't satisfied with the programming education at my high school.
+I set up a club to learn python and basic web development.
+I encouraged other students to teach and the society continued running after I stopped teaching.
+I also helped with running the robotics club regularly.

 ## Interests

  **Automation/Abstraction**

  I want to make the development process as smooth, efficient and enjoyable as possible.
 This involves educating best practices, automating arduous tasks and creating tools that are a bridge in development, not a hindrance.
 I have become interested in abstraction software and would love to enable people to create more.

+ **Ethics in Technology**

+ I regularly follow technology news and like to keep up with recent developments.
+I want to help keep technology on a good path, I think that if good principles and guidelines are followed, AI and other technologies can be a benefit to society, not a hindrance.

  **Genealogy**

-I have been researching my family history for many years.
-Collecting stories and travelling to interesting places, building my family tree along the way.
-I like solving puzzles and learning about my heritage and my interest has led me to interesting ideas and places.
+ I have been researching my family history for many years, collecting stories and travelling to interesting places and building my family tree along the way.
+I like solving puzzles which has enabled me to learn about my heritage and piece together my family's history.